Going Beyond Dermatology Billing Services

 The difference lies in the fact that comprehensive RCM compared to just dermatology billing considers each step in the process to help get bills paid efficiently and quickly.
 Addressing the whole cycle requires the right combination of people, processes and technology.

 Working with an experienced dermatology staff and certified medical billers can make the RCM process that much more seamless.
 Ask about the size of the team, their experience, credentialing and how your account will be managed.
 Ask if you will have a dedicated advisor.
-Regular communications with an advisor can help you evaluate key performance indicators (KPIs) such as total clinical collections, net collection ratio, adjustments/write-offs, days sales outstanding and aged A/R analysis.
+Regular communications with an advisor can help you evaluate key performance indicators (KPIs) such as:

 Before going live with new billing services, learn how the vendor evaluates readiness to go live.
 Do they take the time to really understand and evaluate needs and areas for improvement?
 Ask questions on topics around workflow and system utilization, practice training, contracting, credentialing and online access.
 Like any good relationship, the lines of communication should be open and transparent.